pinexai/codex_test/README.md

 # Job Aggregator

-This project provides a simple job aggregator that collects job postings from specified company career pages, stores them in a local SQLite database and serves them via a small Flask web application.
+This project provides a small but extensible job aggregator that scrapes job listings from known career pages and exposes them through a REST API.
+Jobs are persisted using SQLAlchemy so any database supported by the library can be used.

 ## Setup